Ten ingredients to avoid in dog shampoos

 - Mineral oils coat the skin, supposedly preventing it from losing moisture and protecting it from environmental hazards, but in fact blocks the pores and causes skin irritation, disturbing the skin’s natural moisture balance.

-- Propylene glycol is the main ingredient in anti-freeze which should tell you a lot in itself.
+- Ethylene glycol is the main ingredient in anti-freeze which should tell you a lot in itself.
 Not only does it cause water retention, it is also toxic to the liver and kidneys.

 - Anti-bacterial ingredients, in particular triclosan, should be avoided.
 It can cause reproductive and endocrinal disorders.